dmarcwise/dmarc-wiki/src/lib/providers/hubspot.svelte.md

 <Block title="DKIM">

-HubSpot supports DMARC compliance via DKIM, by supporting custom DKIM signatures.
+HubSpot supports DMARC compliance via DKIM, thanks to custom DKIM signatures.

 You can find the required records to set up DKIM in **Settings** → **Content** → **Domains & URLs**.